 Which is where SHIFT comes in.
 By uniting natural allies across sectors, SHIFT promotes broader mainstream adoption of the health benefits of nature, contributing to the transdisciplinary advancement of public and planetary health in a time of unprecedented threat to both.

-We use three main vehicles to advance our work:
+We use two main vehicles to advance our work:

 The three pillars of our work are science, economics and storytelling.
 We rely on them to: